Point-SAM: Promptable 3D Segmentation Model for Point Clouds

 In this section, we present \methodname, a promptable segmentation model for point clouds.
 Fig.~\ref{fig:overview-pcsam} provides an overview of \methodname.
-Inspired by SAM~\cite{kirillov2023segment}, \methodname consists of 3 components: a point-cloud encoder, a prompt encoder, and a mask decoder.
+Inspired by SAM~\citep{kirillov2023segment}, \methodname consists of 3 components: a point-cloud encoder, a prompt encoder, and a mask decoder.
 Unlike 2D models, \methodname addresses unique challenges related to point clouds: computation efficiency, scalability, and irregularity.
-We denote the input point cloud as $P \in \mathbb{R}^{N \times 3}$ and its point-wise feature as $F \in \mathbb{R}^{N \times D}$.
+We denote the input point cloud as $P \in \mathbb{R}^{N \times 3}$ and its point-wise feature as $F \in \mathbb{R}^{N \times \bar{D}}$.

-\paragraph{Point-cloud encoder} The point-cloud encoder transforms the input point cloud into the point-cloud embedding.
-Motivated by the expressibility and scalability of 2D vision transformers~\cite{dosovitskiy2020vit} and recent advancements in 3D point-cloud transformers~\cite{zhao2021point,wu2022point,yu2022point}, we base our encoder on Uni3D~\cite{zhou2023uni3d}, a scalable 3D foundation model.
-Concretely, we first select a fixed number of centers $C \in \mathbb{R}^{L \times 3}$ using farthest point sampling (FPS), and group the k-nearest neighbors of each center as a patch.
-Features of each patch are extracted using a PointNet~\cite{qi2017pointnet}.
-The above steps constitutes the \emph{patch embedding} module, which generates patches with features given a point cloud.
-These patch features $F_{patch} \in \mathbb{R}^{L \times D_1}$, combined with the positional embeddings of the patch centers, are processed by a pre-trained transformer from Uni3D to generate the final point-cloud embedding $F_{pc} \in \mathbb{R}^{L \times D_2}$. \methodname can be directly scaled up by scaling up this transformer.
-We include two versions: \methodname-Large and \methodname-Giant, corresponding to Uni3D-Large(307M) and Uni3D-Giant(1B).
+\paragraph{Point-cloud encoder with Voronoi tokenizer} The point-cloud encoder transforms the input point cloud into a point-cloud embedding.
+Inspired by recent advancements in 3D point-cloud transformers~\citep{zhao2021point, wu2022point, yu2022point,zhou2023uni3d}, we employ a similar transformer-based encoder.
+Concretely, it first selects a fixed number of centers $C \in \mathbb{R}^{L \times 3}$ using farthest point sampling (FPS), and groups the k-nearest neighbors of each center as a \emph{patch}.
+A local PointNet~\citep{qi2017pointnet} is used to tokenize each patch $G_{patch} \in \mathbb{R}^{L \times K \times (3+\bar{D})}$.
+The resulting patch tokens $F_{patch} \in \mathbb{R}^{L \times D}$, combined with the positional embeddings of the group centers, are processed by a Vision Transformer~\citep{dosovitskiy2020vit} to generate the final point-cloud embedding $F_{pc} \in \mathbb{R}^{L \times D}$.

+We observe that $L \times K$ is typically much larger than $N$, making the process of tokenizing point clouds to obtain $F_{patch}$ time-consuming and memory-intensive.
+To address this, we propose a novel tokenizer based on the \textbf{Voronoi diagram}, which strikes a balance between efficiency and effectiveness.
+Specifically, we group points by assigning each point to its nearest center, forming a Voronoi diagram where each patch corresponds to a Voronoi cell.
+An MLP is then used to extract pointwise features $\hat{F}_{patch} \in \mathbb{R}^{N \times D}$ based on the relative position of each point to its nearest center.
+Patch tokens $F_{patch} \in \mathbb{R}^{L \times D}$ are max-pooled within each Voronoi cell via a scatter-max operator.